Crockpot Vegan Potato Leek Soup

 How to Make Crockpot Vegan Potato Leek Soup

-Cover and cook on LOW for 6–8 hours, until potatoes are fork-tender and leeks are soft.
+Place the lid on the crockpot and cook on LOW for 6–8 hours or HIGH for 3–4 hours, until potatoes are very tender.

 Macros (Per Serving – Approximate)